Israel Quest grant applications are now open for 2022-2023.

 There is a limited amount of Israel Quest funding available.

 We encourage you to submit the Israel Quest Grant application online as soon as possible to secure your grant and at least a month before the trip provider requires final payment.
-The final date to submit an application is April 15, 2019.
+The final date to submit application will be announced in August.
 Funds are limited and new applicants may not receive a grant.

 Frequently Asked Questions